Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

-One of the most popular verifiable adversarial training method was proposed in~\citep{wong2018provable} using linear relaxations of neural networks to give an upper bound of the inner max.
+\paragraph{Linear Relaxation Based Verifiable Adversarial Training.} One of the most popular verifiable adversarial training method was proposed in~\citep{wong2018provable} using linear relaxations of neural networks to give an upper bound of the inner max.
 Other similar approaches include~\citet{mirman2018differentiable,wang2018mixtrain,dvijotham2018training}.
 Since the bound propagation process of a convex adversarial polytope is too expensive, several methods were proposed to improve its efficiency, like Cauchy projection~\citep{wong2018scaling} and dynamic mixed training~\citep{wang2018mixtrain}.
 However, even with these speed-ups, the training process is still slow.
-Also, this method may significantly reduce the model's standard accuracy (accuracy on natural, unmodified test set).
-As will be discussed in our experiments in Section~\ref{sec:exp}, we show that this method tends to over-regularize the network during training.
-Intuitively, regularizing the linear relaxation of the network results in regularizing the $\ell_1$ norm of each row.
-Since they train the network to make this bound tight, an implicit regularization was added to the $\ell_\infty$ induced norm of weight matrices.
+Also, this method may significantly reduce a model's standard accuracy (accuracy on natural, unmodified test set).
+As we will demonstrate shortly, we find that this method tends to over-regularize the network during training, which is harmful for obtaining good accuracy.